eric15342335/eric15342335.github.io/_posts/2024-11-14-Generating-commit-message-via-GitLens-and-Copilot.md

 ## Emm wait, isn't GitHub Copilot already have such feature?

 ![Figure: Already exists?](/assets/images/2024-11-14-Generating-commit-message-via-GitLens-and-Copilot-image1.webp)
-Yes, but it turns out that the extension uses `GPT-4o` models by default (source: trust me bro), and seems like there is no way to change it.
+Yes, but it turns out that the extension uses `GPT-4o` models by default, and seems like there is no way to change it.
 If you want to use more advanced model (e.g. `o1` family from OpenAI), you can follow my steps. ([Notify me][website-repo-issue] if there is indeed a way!)

 This is how to use the feature: